 In 1880, Cox bought Newton’s stake in the business but was left with $9,000 in debt.
 6 He invited a nephew, Frank F. Prentiss, to take a 40% share and become the company’s salesman.
 That left Cox to focus on the design and manufacturer of tools and machines for what was then known as Cox & Prentiss.

-By 1886, Cox attempted to sell the floundering business for $75,000 but after finding no investors, Cox continued and business rebounded.
+By 1886, Cox attempted to sell the floundering business for $75,000 but after finding no investors, Cox continued, and the company rebounded.
 6 In June 1888, the firm relocated to larger quarters (at today’s Lakeside and East 49th Street).
-The Cleveland Twist Drill Company was incorporated in 1904; afterwards, Cox retired, with Prentiss succeeding him.
+The Cleveland Twist Drill Company was incorporated in 1904.
+Thereafter, Cox retired, with Prentiss succeeding him.